 Whenever you install a program/app, all the files and folders that make up that program should be installed into their own folder inside one of these two folders.
 The Program Files folder is for 64-bit programs and the Program Files (x86) folder is for 32-bit programs.

-When you find the relevant folder, double left click on it to open it.
+When you find the folder relating to the program you’re trying to uninstall, double left-click it to open it.

-Inside the programs folder, you need to find the uninstall.exe file.
+Inside the folder, you need to find the uninstall.exe file.